-Does this financial product have a sustainable investment objective? •• ⁄es •• × No sustaiı make a minimum of mable investments with an immental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy chara its ob have comotes Environmental/Social (E/S) acteristics and while it does not have as ojective a sustainable investment, it will a minimum proportion of% of ainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective sustaiı make a minimum of nable investments with a objective:% omotes E/S characteristics, but will not e any sustainable investments
+Does this financial product have a sustainable investment objective? • Ves П It will make a minimum of sustainable in-It promotes Environmental/Social (E/S) vestments with an environmental obcharacteristics and while it does not jective: % have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments П in economic activities that qualify with an environmental objective in The EU Taxonomy as environmentally sustainable economic activities that qualify as is a classification environmentally sustainable under system laid down in under the EU Taxonomy Regulation (EU) the EU Taxonomy 2020/852, establishing a list of en-П in economic activities that do not with an environmental objective in sustainable ecoqualify as environmentally suseconomic activities that do not nomic activities. tainable under the EU Taxonomy qualify as environmentally sus-That Regulation does not include a tainable under the EU Taxonomy list of socially sustainable economic activities.
+Sustaina-with a social objective mental objective might be aligned \boxtimes It will make a minimum of sustainable in-It promotes E/S characteristics, but will with the Taxonomy vestments with a social objective: not make any sustainable investments %